We all know that in order to sell your business for a healthy figure, it’s really important that it first has a good profit margin.

 Even if you manage to start selling a hot new product before everyone else, they will eventually catch up.

-When it comes to target profit margin, you can be happy with it being a tad lower if you’re selling a unique product that you’ve developed yourself.
+When it comes to target margin, you can be happy with it being a tad lower if you’re selling a unique product that you’ve developed yourself.
 This is because you don’t need to worry that someone else is going to come along and take it away from you.

 On the other hand, if you’re selling a commoditized product, you’ll need to have a much higher target profit margin just in case someone does come along and starts selling it alongside you.

-If, on the other hand, they’re in a scalable category, it means you can take your time and build your whole FBA businesses around them.
+If, on the other hand, they’re in a scalable category, it means you can take your time and build your whole FBA business around them.
 Subsequently, this also means you don’t need to obsess over your profit margins.

 We can conclude that there’s no such thing as a universally good profit margin for an FBA business.
 This is because it really does depend on where your business is at, and the types of products you’re selling.